-Having Hayley around has helped me get to know many of the dog people in our community.
-What’s been interesting to me is that no one I’ve met so far is from Queretaro.
+Having Hayley around has helped us get to know many of the dog people in our community.
+What’s been interesting to us is that no one I’ve met so far is from Queretaro.
 They all moved here from somewhere else.
-Most of our neighbors are from Acapulco and Mexico City.
+Many of our neighbors are from Mexico City.

 We’ve met 3 different couples over the last few months, all of whom moved here just this year from somewhere else.
 We each have similar stories on what we’ve had to deal with as we settle in, and each of us have some words of wisdom to pass on to each other after a few learning experiences.
 It’s fun to be the tour guide showing our friends around different areas, but also being the tourist as they show us what they are familiar with.

 Glitches Happen in Every Day Life